pactus-project/pactus/docs/metrics.md

 # Usage

 To activate this feature, inside the `config.toml`,  set the `enable_metrics` parameter to true.
 Also, ensure that the HTTP module is enabled.
 You can enable HTTP module under the `[http]` section of the `config.toml` file.
-Once enabled, the metrics can be accessed at [http://localhost:8080/metrics/prometheus](http://localhost:8080/metrics/prometheus).
+Once enabled, the metrics can be accessed at [http://localhost:80/metrics/prometheus](http://localhost:80/metrics/prometheus) (this url going to be use by prometheus).

 > NOTE: if you are running Pactus with docker image, make sure to expose `:80` port.